Remind yourself of the person you were

 As a parent, self-care is important, especially because your child is watching.
 He takes cues on how to act from you.
 She learns how to manage problems and to cope with stress by watching you deal with adversity.
 He learns about healthy relationships by seeing how you interact with your spouses, partners, friends and relatives.
 If we want to ensure our children have healthy role models to measure themselves against, we must make time to invest in ourselves.

-For most parents with competing demands, the first thing to go is often related to self-fulfilment or self-care.
+For most parents with competing demands, the first thing to go is often related to self-fulfillment or self-care.
 It makes sense.
 Becoming parents, you live for your children.
 You learn they are worth sacrificing for.
 But there must be balance if we want to be the kind of role models our children can look to for learning how to navigate challenging situations and for knowing how to live a healthy, satisfying life.
 Remember, we are parenting for the future … preparing our children to become healthy 30, 40 and 50-year-olds.
 Model for them what that looks like.

 Invest in yourself